 No. And this has been the source of some considerable debate.
 A recent enquiry by former High Court judge his honour, Justice Callinan has ventilated ideas for restricting the future appointments of members to persons who hold practicing certificates and who are legally trained or have recently been practicing Australian legal practitioners.

-There has been great criticism that the Administrative Appeals Tribunal has been stacked with members who might not be adequately trained to deal with the legal complexities of deciding immigration cases, being former staffers of politicians who lobby for their appointment into what was seen to be these rather cushy jobs as member of the tribunal.
+There has been considerable criticism that the Administrative Appeals Tribunal has been stacked with members who might not be adequately trained to deal with the legal complexities of deciding immigration cases, being former staffers of politicians who lobby for their appointment into what was seen to be these rather cushy jobs as member of the tribunal.

 What is not clear however is whether or not there would be any change to whether migration agents will be able to continue to appear at tribunal hearings, not being lawyers themselves.
-Certainly one of the frustrating things for many of my own clients, have been the fact that costs are not recoverable at the AAT when the Tribunal overturns a decision that is made by the Department of Home Affairs.
+Certainly one of the frustrating things for many of my own clients, has been the fact that costs are not recoverable at the AAT when the Tribunal overturns a decision that is made by the Department of Home Affairs.

-The waiting applicant may or may not have work rights in Australia and certainly is unable to secure permanent employment whilst the holder of a bridging visa and waiting for a further determination of their application.
+The waiting applicant may or may not have work rights in Australia and certainly is unable to secure true permanent employment whilst they are the holder of a bridging visa and waiting for a further determination of their application.

 Do immigration lawyers have any special advantage in the Tribunal hearing over migration agents?

-The answer is No. An applicant is entitled to have representation at a hearing of the Administrative Appeals Tribunal in the Migration Refugee Division at least (things are a little bit more formal in the General Division).
+An applicant is entitled to have representation at a hearing of the Administrative Appeals Tribunal in the Migration Refugee Division at least (things are a little bit more formal in the General Division).

 The point is the Tribunal will clarify that there is no rights to the audience for either migration agent or immigration lawyer at the Tribunal however in every instance the Tribunal acting reasonably will allow a representative to bring a submission whether orally at the hearing or in writing before a decision is made.

 This is not to say that immigration lawyers will always outgun migration agents at the Bar table before a member of the Tribunal but in my experience it will boil down simply to how hungry your advisor is and how legally savvy he or she is.

 Do immigration lawyers appear in the Federal Circuit Court without barristers?

 Typically this is in circumstances where a Tribunal member has fallen into error when making a decision which is outside of their power and the decision is sought to be quashed by a Federal Circuit Court judge or by a Federal Court judge in some cases.

 Whilst barristers are often briefed to appear in the Federal Circuit Court and the Federal Courts in relation to immigration matter, there are a small number of solicitors who will appear without barristers.

 This is a little different when an application is made for review of the Tribunal’s position at the Federal Circuit Court.
 If you win at the Federal Circuit Court then you are likely to also be given a favourable costs order which means the Minister is ordered to pay certain costs.

 Unfortunately costs and disbursements in taking your matter to the Federal Circuit Court are likely to be considerably more than this amount that is typically ordered in your favour if you are successful in the Federal Circuit Court.

 How do I work out who the best immigration lawyer is?

 I strongly recommend that you meet with not just one immigration lawyer before making the decision on who to retain to assist you but that you speak to at least two or three immigration law practitioners.

 There is no point in having somebody who is particularly expensive and who has a particularly great reputation but who has no time to understand the issues of your case and has no empathy about your own circumstances.